MultiverseLearningProducts/swe/src/bootcamp/wk3/day3.md

 ```
 You can read more about what these properties do [in this tutorial](https://www.w3schools.com/cssref/pr_background-repeat.asp).

-[Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) is really powerful when styling smaller components.
-Once a parent element is `display:flex` its behaviour changes.
-Now items line up in a row.
-You can change this flex-direction to column.
-The beauty of flex is being able to have elements fill (or flex) arbitrary space.
-We can also position elements along the flex axis.

 ## Assignment

-* Style your restaurant card so it displays the restaurant image, the title of the restaurant and the menus.
+* Style your restaurant card so it displays the restaurant image, the title of the restaurant and the number of menus.

 ----